owid/etl/docs/architecture/design/compute-graph/index.md

     [Read more :octicons-arrow-right-24:](../uri.md)

 There are different types of steps in our ETL, depending on the level of curation of the dataset.
-We delve deeper into this in the [next section](../phases.md).
+We delve deeper into this in the next sections.